hhandika/segul/README.md

 ### Input Options

 The app has two input options.
-The standard input `--input` or `-i` and `--dir` or `-d`.
+The standard input `--input` or `-i` in short format and `--dir` or `-d` in short format.
 If your input files are all in a single directory, you should use the `--dir` or `-d` option and specify the file format:

 ```Bash
 segul <SUBCOMMAND> -d alignment_dir -f nexus